What are terpenes and what they do?

-When you're learning about the compounds in cannabis, you'll notice that there is a lot of focus on cannabinoids.
+When you're learning about the compounds in cannabis while using PAX devices or Era devices, you'll notice that there is a lot of focus on cannabinoids.
 Outlets such as Leafly.com publish articles listing types of cannabinoids and their effects.
 While these compounds are very helpful, they're not the only ones you should know about.
 Terpenes are another type of naturally occurring compound that can have a huge effect on your experience.
 Check out this guide to learn everything you should know about terpenes.

 Terpenes are a type of organic compound.
 If you've ever smelled an orange, sniffed lavender essential oil, or appreciated the complex scent of a strain of cannabis, then you've interacted with a terpene before.
 Terpene compounds are the chemicals that cause most of the strong smells you notice in the plant world.